The Job Application

 - Name: Use your full name and avoid using nicknames

 - Address: Use a permanent address whenever possible

 - Telephone number: Make sure to record a formal, neutral voicemail greeting

 - E-mail address: If you have multiple email addresses, make sure you choose the address that sounds the most professional.
 The format of “firstname.lastname@XXXX.yyy” (or something similar) is always a good choice if it is available.
-Make sure you check frequently whichever email address you choose.
+Make sure to check frequently whichever email address is on the resume.